juaryimami/Hello-Portfolio/README.md

 # Portfolio Project

 In this project, I set up my portfolio repository.
-My goal here is to set up and add some customizationto  the first sections of my portfolio.
+My goal here is to set up and add some customization TO  the last sections of my portfolio project.
+The main aim is the make the web page reponsive for disign.
+I make the pages to be responsive for differeng device screen.

 - ![screenshot](/images/mobile1.png)
 - ![screenshot](/images/mobil2.png)